Frequent Criminal Defense Questions

-Despite what you may think, and even if you do not think that you have done anything illegal, this misconception is never a good idea.
-Don’t speak with an investigator as your words or any statement you make may be misconstrued, misinterpreted, or twisted and result in your arrest.
+Despite what you may think, and even if you do not think that you have done anything illegal, you should think twice before speaking with an investigator.
+If you speak with an investigator, you run the risk that your words, or any statement you make, may be misconstrued, misinterpreted, or twisted and result in your arrest.
 If you are contacted by law enforcement or even think that you may be under investigation, contact the criminal defense lawyers at Strom Law Firm, LLC for a free consultation to discuss the situation and the best way to proceed.

 The information included on your ticket or warrant will usually contain:

 - the crime or violation that you are charged with

 - your first court date

 You should bring this documentation with you when you meet with the attorney.